 - your tuberculosis test results if you’re from a country where you have to take the test

 If you apply on or after 6 April 2017, you’ll need to provide a criminal record certificate if you work in one or some of the following sectors:

 - education, for example teachers, education advisers and school inspectors; or

 - healthcare, for example nurses, doctors, managers, pharmacists, dentists, ophthalmic opticians; or

 - therapy, for example psychologists, speech and language therapists; or

 - social services, for example social workers, managers, probation officers

 You’ll need a certificate from any country you’ve lived in for 12 months or more in the last 10 years.

-Why Choose Us As Your Legal Experts?
+Why Choose Me As Your Immigration Law Caseworker?

-We can have your papers ready in as little as 2 working days!
+I can have your papers ready in as little as 2 working days!